jamesread/lan-party-publisher-php/README.md

 This is repository that contains a specification, and some reference implementations for a LAN Party Publishing Standard, that is read-only and represented in JSON.
 The idea is that it can be used by syndication sites like lanlist.org.

+## Examples & Reference Implementations

+This repository contains a reference implementation of the standard in [php](php).
+If you want to use Ruby, Python, .NET, GOLang, or whatever, that's fine too as long as you don't mind writing your own. ;)

+### Using this on your LAN Party Site

+Choose a reference implementation language if there is one in this repository that matches your site, or write your own according to the standard (documented below).

+You will need some basic coding skills, but the heavy lifting is done by the reference implementation libraries themselves.
+You can find several examples in the various directories of this repository.

 ## Formal specification

 The formal JSON Specification is here; [lan-party-publishing-standard-v1.schema](lan-party-publising-standard-v1.schema).
 It is not yet finished.